 Has your marketing campaign lost its edge?
 Maybe it’s because you haven’t introduced mobile.
-Text messaging is proving to be the fastest, easiest, and most accessible form of marketing today.
-Nearly every company can benefit from a mobile marketing strategy—here are just five reasons why.
+Mobile Marketing is proving to be the fastest, easiest, and most accessible form of marketing today.
+Seniors, adults, and even teenagers have had experience dealing with mobile marketing in some shape or form.
+As a result, nearly every company can benefit from a mobile marketing strategy—here are just five reasons why.

-When you have a call to action that needs to drive results, and drive them fast, text messages are your best bet.
+When you have a call to action that needs to drive results, and drive them fast, text messages are a great option to have.
 That’s because 99% of text messages are read and responded to within 90 seconds of receiving them.
-This places text messages at a higher reading and response rate than email, social media, and print.
+This puts text messaging at a higher end of the spectrum in regards to reading and response rates.

-Time was the most crucial element when the Sierra Club wished to inform supporters of last-minute rallies.
+Time was a crucial element when the Sierra Club wished to inform supporters of last-minute rallies.
 With less than a day to act, Sierra Club used text messaging to organize its supporters.
 Over 2,500 people texted in within a matter of hours!
 These kinds of instantaneous results are a hallmark of mobile marketing.
-Text messaging’s high open rate ensures that your mobile campaign will be more efficient than using any other communication channel.
+Text messaging’s high open rates help ensure that your mobile campaign will be a more efficient communication channel.

 2) Shoppers Rely on Mobile-Based Searches